Waxolunist/vimconf/README.md

 - [moria 2.6.4](http://www.vim.org/scripts/script.php?script_id=1464)
   A color scheme for GUI supposed to be highly readable
 - [haml 1.0](http://www.vim.org/scripts/script.php?script_id=1433)
-  Haml and Sass syntax, indenting, and ftplugino
+  Haml and Sass syntax, indenting, and ftplugin
+- [ccf 0.1]
+  This plugin by me formats, converts and compiles with external programs

 ## Changes made to the plugins